EthanReid/EPNomad/bg/README.md

 transparent.cpp essentially changes the picture to a png as that allows for an alpha channel.
 After that, you can use switch.py to place the png ontop of another image.

-Since transparent.cpp is in C++, you must compile it before running it: `g++ $(pkg-config --cflags --libs opencv) transparent.cpp`.
-This will output a file called a.out which you can execute using `./a.out`
+Since transparent.cpp is in C++, you must compile it before running it: `g++ $(pkg-config --cflags --libs opencv) transparent.cpp`, that prob wont work.
+Use this instead `g++ transparent.cpp $(pkg-config --cflags --libs opencv)` This will output a file called a.out which you can execute using `./a.out`

 ### Commands